ArchitectusInanis/ArchitectusInanis/README.md

 ---

-To view the GitHub profile I created when I was age 17 and under here is the archive link, my current GitHub profile is my 17+ projects so you can see how much I have grown, the GitHub profile also says everything I have done at that age.
-Click the GIF animation below to be directed to my old GitHub profile.
-I have achieved much since then.
+This archived portfolio contains my projects from when I was 17 and under.
+I created it to separate my earlier work from my current projects and to demonstrate my growth and changing philosophy in the art of hacking.

+To see the evolution of my skills and see how I've matured as a developer, you can visit my current GitHub profile, which showcases my work from age 17 and up.

+Click the GIF below to visit my archived profile.

 ---